Quentin18/newspapers/index.md

 ### Political orientation of speakers and newspapers

 Another way of assessing the pertinence of the sentiment scores to indicate the ideology of the speakers is by projecting the speaker-specific scores into a substantively meaningful vector space, that has a maximum variance.
-Using standard dimensionality reduction techniques such as principal component analysis (PCA), we can then visualize the repartition of speakers according to their sentiment scores.
+Using standard dimensionality reduction techniques such as principal component analysis (PCA), we can then visualise the repartition of speakers according to their sentiment scores.
 In this section, we focused on the identified authors of the quotes that belong to one of the two selected parties.
 We tried to emphasize the demarcation of the parties using the speaker-specific sentiment scores.
 Are the sentiment scores attributed to each speaker meaningful enough to describe their political orientation?
 In other words, can we use the sentiment scores to distinguish speakers from opposing parties?
 Each datapoint in the plots corresponds to a speaker and is characterized by the sentiment scores averaged over all of their quotations.